 Plagiarism seems to be simple, right?
-Well, you might not know, but there are eight common types of plagiarism.
+However, there is more than meets the eye.
+There are eight common types of plagiarism.
 Some are more serious than others.
 For instance, there is:

 - Accidental plagiarism